-If the doctor or dentist prescribes you medicinal products or medicinal devices (for instance a medicine or an aid such as a bandage) in the context of the treatment, you can present the prescription in the state of treatment, in Germany, in another Member State, in Switzerland or in one of the EEA States Iceland, Liechtenstein or Norway.
+If the doctor or dentist prescribes you medicinal products or medicinal devices (for instance a medicine or an aid such as a bandage) in the context of the treatment, you can present the prescription in the state of treatment, in Germany, in another Member State or in one of the EEA States Iceland, Liechtenstein or Norway.

 If you have private health insurance in Germany and want to present a prescription in another country, please address any questions that you may have directly to your German health insurance company.

 We recommend you to present any prescriptions which you received when undergoing treatment in another EU country directly in the state of treatment.

 If you are unsure about where to present your prescription, ask the doctor or dentist treating you or go to a chemist.
 You can also seek information from the respective National Contact Point in the state of treatment.

 If you have undergone treatment as if you had statutory health insurance in another Member State, in an EEA State or in Switzerland via an E 112 or S2 form (you will find more information on this in the column entitled “Who has to pay?”), the medicinal products and medicinal devices which have been prescribed will be assumed and reimbursed in accordance with the legal provisions of the state of treatment.
 Larger aids, such as wheelchairs, will however only be provided if they are noted on the E 112 or S2 form.
 Otherwise, you need another E 112 or S2 form for this if you wish to receive the aid whilst you are still in the state of treatment.

 If a co-payment is charged for medicinal products and medicinal devices in the state of treatment, you have to pay this yourself.
 It is however possible that your German health insurance fund will reimburse at least part of these costs to you.
 You will find more information on this in the column entitled “Who has to pay?”.